 These five 30-minute activities, suitable for ages 11-16, are designed to help learners see refugees as “someone like me”, at the same time as recognising and accepting our differences.
 The resource enables young people to explore universal human values and mutual respect and understanding, building empathy towards refugees and asylum seekers.
 It also looks at how refugees have contributed to the communities they live in, encouraging young people to take positive action to create a shared future.

-Song: Everyday People, Music Action International and British Red Cross
+Song and Teaching Resource: Everyday People, Music Action International

 Song: One World To Share, Grumpy Sheep music